alumina-lang/alumina/docs/lang_guide.md

 }
 ```

-The items in sibling or child modules can be refered to using a relative or fully qualified path, or they can be imported.
+The items in sibling or child modules can be referred to using a relative or fully qualified path, or they can be imported.

 ```rust
 mod foo {